jkpe/doks-lb-scale/README.md

 After pushing, update `config/deployment.yaml` to point to your published image.

 ## Notes

 - NLBs only scale when using throughput metrics.
 If a non-throughput metric is used with `nlb=<int>`, scaling is skipped and logged.
 - The controller queries DO Monitoring using `GET /v2/monitoring/metrics/load_balancer/{metric}?lb_id=...&start=...&end=...` with epoch seconds, and uses the latest datapoint.
+- When using Prometheus, the controller performs an instant query via `/api/v1/query?query=...` and uses the value from the first result.
 - Up to date LB service annotations: [DigitalOcean CCM annotations](https://github.com/digitalocean/digitalocean-cloud-controller-manager/blob/master/docs/controllers/services/annotations.md)

 ## Hysteresis examples